bigdatagenomics/cannoli/README.md

-                 gem : Align paired-end reads in a fragment dataset with GEM-Mapper. magicBlast : Align paired-end reads in a fragment dataset with Magic-BLAST. minimap2 : Align paired-end reads in a fragment dataset with Minimap2. samtoolsMpileup : Call variants from an alignment dataset with samtools mpileup. snap : Align paired-end reads in a fragment dataset with SNAP. snpEff : Annotate variant contexts with SnpEff.
+                 gem : Align paired-end reads in a fragment dataset with GEM-Mapper. magicBlast : Align paired-end reads in a fragment dataset with Magic-BLAST. minimap2 : Align paired-end reads in a fragment dataset with Minimap2. sambambaMarkdup : Mark duplicate alignments in an alignment dataset with Sambamba markdup. samtoolsMpileup : Call variants from an alignment dataset with samtools mpileup. snap : Align paired-end reads in a fragment dataset with SNAP. snpEff : Annotate variant contexts with SnpEff.